pchanial/pyoperators/README.rst

 Pyoperators
 =========

-The pyoperators package defines Operators which are functions with a shape and dtype, and linear Operators which behave like matrices with a sparse storage footprint.
+The pyoperators package defines operators which are functions with a shape and dtype, and linear operators which behave like matrices with a sparse storage footprint.

 Getting started
 ===============

-To define an @Operator@ one needs to define a direct function which will replace the usual matrix-vector operation:
+To define an ``Operator`` one needs to define a direct function which will replace the usual matrix-vector operation:

 >>> def f(x, out):
 ...     out[...] = 2 *x
 ...

-Then, you can instantiate an @Operator@:
+Then, you can instantiate an ``Operator``:

 >>> A = pyoperators.Operator(direct=f, flags={"LINEAR":True, "SYMMETRIC":True})